 Try a Wine-and-Dine Movie Theater

 Upscale movie theaters like IPIC (with locations all over the U.S.) offer cozy seating and full wine-and-dinner service.
-While the price may be higher than a regular movie, elevated big screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kicks up the movie-going experience, exponentially.
+While the price may be higher than a regular movie, elevated big-screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kick up the movie-going experience, exponentially.
 Some theaters even have blankets—perfect for cuddling.

 Go to a Jazz Club

 Listening to live music in a dimly lit jazz bar is sultry and intimate.
 Plus, you can usually snag a reservation if you’re up for cocktails and appetizers.
-Try the bluewhale in Los Angeles, Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C. or Village Vanguard in NYC, for example.
+Try the Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C., or Village Vanguard in NYC, just to name a few.